invictus-integration/docs-ifa/dashboard/installation/dashboard-buildpipeline.md

     - /src/customer.azure.invictus
 ```

-Afterwards add the [dashboard.build.yaml](./pipelines/dashboard.build.yaml) in your DevOps environment as a pipeline, once you've saved the build pipeline you can create the [release pipeline](dashboard-releasepipeline.md).
+Afterwards add it in your DevOps environment as a pipeline.
+You may now proceed to the [release pipeline](dashboard-releasepipeline.md).